OrkunDmrc/Javascript-Game-Project/README.md

 - **Enemies**: Avoid enemies to prevent losing the game.
 - **Energy System**: Manage your energy while jumping and moving.
 - **Responsive Controls**: Use arrow keys to move and jump.
-- **Background Music and Sound Effects**: Enjoy background music and sound effects for actions like jumping, collecting diamonds, and losing the game.

 ## Controls